CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Software Architecture Pattern.md

 The stack flow of our project is:

-- Node.js: Provides execeution of server-side JavaScript code
+- Node.js: Provides execution of server-side JavaScript code
 - Express.js: Runs on Node.js to handle routing and middleware (Controller)
 - Mongoose ODM: Interfaces with MongoDB to manage data models (Model)
 - React: Renders the user interface (View/Client layer)